Science Teachers To Be Trained On Climate Change Education On Dec 31 - UrduPoint

 This capacity building workshop will enable the science teachers to understand better on adult learning methodologies and enhance their skills, knowledge and competency.

-Trained science teachers will be able to apply current facilitative skills that will promote learner engagement, show mastery in delivering key training strategies such as brainstorming and practice sessions.
+Trained science teachers will be able to apply current facilitative skills that will promote learner engagement, show mastery in delivering key training strategies such as brainstorming and practice sessions, the official told.

 IBSE has been widely recognized as an effective approach to teaching science and has been given priority by InterAcademy Partnership Science Education Program (IAP SEP) in its efforts at improving science education across the globe.